 - a.
-An affirmation that the proposer is properly licensed for the public practice as a certified public accountant or public accountant in accordance with Generally Accepted Government Auditing Standards (GAGAS) 2018 revision, published by the U.S. Government Accountability Office. - b.
-An affirmation that the proposer meets the independence requirements of the GAGAS, 2018 revision. - c.
+An affirmation that the proposer is properly licensed for the public practice as a certified public accountant or public accountant in accordance with the latest version of the Generally Accepted Government Auditing Standards (GAGAS), published by the U.S. Government Accountability Office. - b.
+An affirmation that the proposer meets the independence requirements of the GAGAS. - c.
 An affirmation that the proposer does not have a record of substandard audit work.
-This should be accomplished by submitting a written report communicating the results of an external quality control review conducted within three years proceeding September 30, 2020. - d.
+This should be accomplished by submitting a written report communicating the results of an external quality control review conducted within three years preceding September 30, 2021. - d.
 An affirmation that the proposer submits a copy of the latest letter of comment for the latest external quality control review conducted.